Linjith/bootstrap-daterangepicker/README.md

 # Date Range Picker for Bootstrap

+This is a fork on https://github.com/dangrossman/bootstrap-daterangepicker Amended the scrip to emit dateclick event.

 ![Improvely.com](http://i.imgur.com/LbAMf3D.png)

 This date range picker component for Bootstrap creates a dropdown menu from which a user can